Harmony Hall (White Oak, North Carolina): After the Revolutionary War

 Harmony Hall remained in the hands of the Richardson family until Col. James' grandson, Captain Edmund Richardson, moved to Texas and sold it to unknown parties in 1865.
-In 1874 it passed into the hands of the Layton family, who owned it from that point until 1962, when the property was given to the Bladen County Historical Society by N. Arthur Layton, Jr., of Winter Haven, Florida as a memorial to his parents and Col. James A. Richardson.
+In 1874 it passed into the hands of the Layton family, who owned it from that point until 1962, when the property was given to the Bladen County Historical Society by N. Arthur Layton Jr., of Winter Haven, Florida as a memorial to his parents and Col. James A. Richardson.

+The property is now in a 501c3 non-profit dedicated to the care and keeping of the house.
+The Harmony Hall Plantation Village Foundation was established after a split from the Bladen County Historical Society around 2016.

 Property and grounds

 In addition to the home itself, there are several other buildings on the property.
-There is a schoolhouse, two restored country stores, a chapel, corn-crib, external kitchen, log cabin, and a gatehouse, most of which were not originally on the property and were relocated and restored.
-There is also a small cottage, used as a caretaker's cabin.
+There is a schoolhouse, two restored country stores, a chapel, corn-crib, external kitchen, log cabin, and a gatehouse, which were not originally on the property and were relocated and restored.
+There is also a small house, the Wanda Campbell Cottage.
 A short way across the river is located the Purdie-Richardson family cemetery, although the property no longer belongs to the home.